Live Dealer Roulette: The Ultimate Human Experience

 Tips for Live Roulette Players

-Choose European tables — the single zero wheel gives you 2.70% house edge versus 5.26% on American tables.
+- Choose European tables.
+The single-zero wheel carries a 2.70% house edge versus 5.26% on American tables.
 On a French table with La Partage, even-money bets drop to just 1.35%.

-Watch before you play — most live tables let you observe for free before placing bets.
-Use this to get a feel for the dealer’s pace and the table limits.
+- Watch before you play.
+Most live tables let you observe spins for free before placing bets.
+Use this to gauge the dealer’s pace, table limits, and table mood.

-Test strategies on the simulator first — before using a system like Martingale or Fibonacci at a live table, run it in our free simulator for 50+ spins to understand the variance.
+- Test systems on the simulator first.
+Before running Martingale or Fibonacci at a live table, simulate 50+ spins to see how variance behaves.

 Frequently Asked Questions